DoTheEvo/selfhosted-apps-docker/minecraft/readme.md

 * [OpeNLogin](https://www.spigotmc.org/resources/openlogin-1-7x-1-19x.57272/)
 * [luckperms](https://luckperms.net/download) - manage permissions of players,
   planned to use, not in use yet.
 [Here](https://www.youtube.com/watch?v=AwbVqSOn2SI) is a good video on it.

+  luckpers commands

+  * `lp editor` - open browser editor, afterwards it should be confirmed
+  * set everything in browser
+  * in game `lp user Dunco parent set hráč`

 * wordguard with word edit, followed [this video](https://youtu.be/pYAk38Hekqg)

 # Comamnds & settings